-Our commercial efforts are focused on five key business areas of GI, Rare Diseases, PDT, Oncology, and Neuroscience, which in the fiscal year ended March 31, 2023 accounted for 88.7% of our total revenue.
-We believe these five business areas will drive our future revenue growth, and we will continue to make the necessary investments to maximize our portfolios in these areas.
-Our growth driver products in our key business areas include the following Growth & Launch Products: ENTYVIO, ALOFISEL, TAKHZYRO, LIVTENCITY, GAMMAGARD LIQUID/KIOVIG, HYQVIA, CUVITRU, ALBUMIN/FLEXBUMIN, ALUNBRIG and EXKIVITY.
-We have also been making targeted acquisitions and divestitures to further sharpen our focus on these key business areas, and plan to continue to refine our portfolio going forward.
+Our commercial efforts are focused on five key business areas of GI, Rare Diseases, PDT Immunology, Oncology, and Neuroscience, which in the fiscal year ended March 31, 2024 accounted for 91.3% of our total revenue.
+We believe these business areas will drive our future revenue growth, and we will continue to make the necessary investments, as well as targeted acquisitions and divestitures, to further sharpen our focus and maximize the contributions of our portfolios in these areas.
+As of March 31, 2024, the following Growth & Launch Products are our growth driver products in our key business areas: ENTYVIO, ALOFISEL, EOHILIA, TAKHZYRO, LIVTENCITY, ADZYNMA, Immunoglobulin products (including GAMMAGARD LIQUID/KIOVIG, HYQVIA and CUVITRU), Albumin products (including HUMAN ALBUMIN/FLEXBUMIN), ALUNBRIG, EXKIVITY, FRUZAQLA and QDENGA.

-Our R&D engine is focused on translating science into highly innovative, life-changing medicines that make a critical difference to patients.
-Takeda supports dedicated R&D efforts across three areas: Innovative Biopharma, Plasma-Derived Therapies ("PDT") and Vaccines.
-The R&D engine for Innovative Biopharma is the largest component of our R&D investment and has produced exciting new molecular entities ("NMEs") that represent potential best-in-class and/or first-in-class medicines in areas of high unmet medical need across our core therapeutic areas (Gastrointestinal and inflammation, neuroscience, oncology, and rare genetics and hematology).
+Our R&D engine is focused on translating science into highly innovative, life-transforming medicines that make a critical difference to patients.
+Takeda supports dedicated R&D efforts across three areas: Innovative Biopharma, Plasma-Derived Therapies and Vaccines.
+The R&D engine for Innovative Biopharma is the largest component of our R&D investment and has produced exciting new molecular entities ("NMEs") that represent potential best-in-class and/or first-in-class medicines in areas of high unmet medical needs, both in rare and more prevalent conditions, across our core therapeutic areas (Gastrointestinal and Inflammation, Neuroscience, and Oncology).
+Takeda is committed to rare diseases, and many of the life-transforming medicines we are pursuing will treat rare diseases in our core therapeutic areas as well as in PDT.
 We are working to harness the potential of cell and gene therapies by investing in new capabilities and next-generation platforms internally and through a network of partnerships.
 We are embracing data and digital technologies to improve the quality of innovation and accelerate execution.